15cm/nixfiles/bootstrap/nixos-root-on-zfs/README.md

 SSH into the target host as root and run `bash /nixfiles/bootstrap/nixos-root-on-zfs/install.sh <hostname> <disk_path>`.

 ### 4
+For hosts that need vmware, follow the instructions in `install.sh` to create EXT4 zvol for vmware.

+### 5
 Verify the content of /mnt.
 Then export the zfs pool:
 ```
 umount -Rl /mnt